-pumpkin spices
+pumpkin spice

-The leaves are changing, and that can only mean one thing: it’s Pumpkin Spice season!
-Coffee, muffins, cakes, candy, and even candles have embraced the seasonal favorite, but is there more to the combination of spices than the extra-special flavor in our baked goods?
-You just might be surprised by some of the medical benefits of the famous pumpkin spice:
+Coffee, muffins, cakes, candy, and even candles have embraced the seasonal favorite — but is there more to the combination of spices than the extra-special flavor in our baked goods?
+You just might be surprised by some of the medical benefits of the famous pumpkin spice’s ingredients!

 Allspice

-• May benefit digestion and aid stomach cramps
+• May benefit digestion and aid stomach cramps.

-• High in antioxidants
+• High in antioxidants.

-• Shown to neutralize free-radicals (which cause cell damage)
+• Shown to neutralize free-radicals (which cause cell damage).

 Cloves

-• Numbing agent: Cloves produces a mild numbing effect, which explains why it’s
+• Numbing agent: Cloves produces a mild numbing effect, which is why it’s included in some over-the-counter oral hygiene products.

-• Good source of manganese, vitamin K, dietary fiber, iron, magnesium, and calcium
+• Good source of manganese, vitamin K, dietary fiber, iron, magnesium, and calcium.

 Nutmeg

-• Pain relief from a variety of injuries or conditions like arthritis
+• Pain relief from a variety of injuries or conditions like arthritis.

-• Shown to maintain brain functioning
+• Shown to maintain brain function.

-• Oral Health: antibacterial properties lead to nutmeg’s inclusion in various oral hygiene products
+• Oral health: Antibacterial properties lead to nutmeg’s inclusion in various oral hygiene products.

-• Sleep aid: Often used as a home remedy for insomnia, stimulates the release of serotonin, which leaves you feeling relaxed or sedated
+• Sleep aid: Often used as a home remedy for insomnia, stimulates the release of serotonin which leaves you feeling relaxed or sedated.

 Ginger

-• Relieves gastrointestinal stress
+• Relieves gastrointestinal stress.

-• Reduces nausea and vomiting
+• Reduces nausea and vomiting.

-• Shown to have cancer-fighting properties
+• Shown to have cancer-fighting properties.

 Cinnamon

-• Shown to improve blood sugar management in Type 2 diabetes patients
+• Shown to improve blood sugar management in type 2 diabetes patients.

-• Anti-clotting properties
+• Anti-clotting properties.

-• Good source of manganese, fiber, and calcium
+• Good source of manganese, fiber, and calcium.

 Medical benefits of Pumpkin Spice